A Successful Visit

-Volunteer peer reviewers from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) will soon arrive at JMU to conduct our on-site visit.
-The campus visit will occur April 2-4, 2013.
-The on-site review team will primarily focus on our proposed Quality Enhancement Plan (QEP), but they will also be talking with faculty, staff and students about issues raised in JMU’s Compliance Certification and Focused Report.
+Volunteer peer reviewers from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) visited JMU to conduct our on-site visit April 2-4, 2013.
+The on-site review team primarily focused on our proposed Quality Enhancement Plan (QEP), but they also talked with faculty, staff and students about issues raised in JMU’s Compliance Certification and Focused Report.
+We are happy to report that the visiting team found no compliance issues and offered no recommendations.
+They were impressed with the proposal for the Madison Collaborative.
+The reaffirmation process will officially be completed in December at the SACSCOC annual meeting.

 The university submitted the Compliance Certification to our regional accrediting body, the SACSCOC, the first week of September.
 Many thanks go out to all of the people who assisted in the preparation of the report.
 This was a true team effort, and it could not have been completed without the participation of faculty and staff across campus.